To learn more check out our

 That being said, injuries still don’t play the same factor as they do in the NHL.
 In the 2018-19 season in the NBA, teams had lost 67 man-games to injury at the halfway point of the season.
 In the NHL, the average team had lost 104 man-games to injuries at the same point in the season.

 As mentioned before, the NBA and the NHL are both two of the most travel-heavy leagues in all of sports.
-Even though the MLB plays twice as many games, the three-games series actually mean that pro baseball players travel less than athletes in the NHL and NBA.
+Even though the MLB plays twice as many games, the three-game series means that pro baseball players travel less than athletes in the NHL and NBA.

-There’s one other important thing to note about the role travel plays in fatigue.
+There’s another important thing to note about the role travel plays in fatigue.

 It’s no secret to sports fans that in North America, eastern teams represent only about a quarter of the continent geographically.
 That means that teams out West are subjected to much longer travel schedules than their eastern counterparts.